microsoft/fluentui/packages/react-image/MIGRATION.md

 ### shouldStartVisible

 For v9, this feature is no longer supported.
-Alternatively, you can use the global events `onLoad` and `onError` to achieve the same behaviour.
+The alternative would be to use the global events such as: `onLoad` and `onError` to achieve the same behaviour.
 Below is an example showcasing this:

 ```jsx
 import { useState } from 'react';